John Hazelwood: Early Revolution

-During the Revolutionary War against the British Hazelwood played an important role in the planning of the various American river defenses.
+During the Revolutionary War, Hazelwood played an important role in the planning of the various American river defenses.
 During the months prior to the British advance on Philadelphia he oversaw the development and construction of fire-vessels, which were used in conjunction with the many river obstructions, Cheval de frise, that were also developed for use in the Delaware River.
 The designs proved effective and in July, 1776, Hazelwood was immediately sent to Poughkeepsie, New York, (one among a committee of three) with orders to plan for and construct similar river obstructions to prevent British marine navigation on the upper Hudson River;

 At the time Commodore John Barry was the senior navy captain in Philadelphia and the visible choice to command both the Pennsylvania and Continental navies, but command was given to Hazelwood, already in command of the Pennsylvania Navy.
 Hazelwood was soon promoted to Commodore of both the Pennsylvania and Continental navies in the Delaware River some time in 1777 but the exact date is not known.

 Hazelwood planned for and participated in the defense of the Delaware River approach to Philadelphia in 1777 before and during the Siege of Fort Mifflin, which lasted approximately three weeks.
-He was soon appointed to oversee the building of and command of fire rafts, which were used to prevent passage of British ships bringing badly needed supplies to British in Philadelphia.
+He was soon appointed to oversee the building of and command of fire rafts, which were used to prevent passage of ships bringing badly needed supplies to British troops in Philadelphia.
 In planning for the fort's defense the Committee of Safety authorized the construction of war-ships, a flotilla of fire-rafts, floating batteries and the construction of river obstacles which were floated into place and sank.
 Construction of ten fire-rafts reached completion by December 27 where Hazelwood was appointed commander of this fleet of rafts.
 In the following May the Committee of Safety selected Hazelwood "to survey the river from Billingsport to Fort Island and the East side across from the island.